Tara Fitzgerald: Film

 Following her graduation from Drama Centre London, Fitzgerald appeared as the daughter of a beauty queen in the comedy Hear My Song (1991).
-She came to international attention in 1993 when she starred with Hugh Grant in the Australian comedy Sirens.
+She came to international attention in 1993 when she starred with Hugh Grant in the Australian film Sirens.
 The film landed Fitzgerald an Australian Film Institute nomination for Best Actress in a Lead Role.
 Two years later she again appeared with Grant in the comedy The Englishman who Went up a Hill but Came down a Mountain.
 Fitzgerald appeared in a steady stream of independent feature films through the 1990s and 2000s, among them A Man of No Importance (1994), Brassed Off (1996), the Czech World War II fighter pilot drama Dark Blue World (2001), and the 2004 drama, Secret Passage (UK title: The Lion's Mouth), set during the Spanish Inquisition.
 In 2006, she appeared in In a Dark Place, and, in 2014, she played Miriam in Exodus: Gods and Kings.

 Fitzgerald decided to expand her career into directing after becoming frustrated with what she saw as a lack of interesting roles for older actresses.
 She was one of 12 filmmakers selected for Film London's 2015 Microwave scheme, which provides training and mentoring to filmmakers who then pitch their ideas to a panel that selects the two best ideas for production, with budgets of £150,000 each.